 Fishing on the Fraser River fishing guides can be a slow process that requires patience.
 If the barometric pressure is falling, progress will be considerably slower.
 Even so, if they are not willing in a location after 30 minutes, they’re not coming at all, so move on and try another spot.

 Don’t turn your drag all the way in, or you will lose your gear.
-The fish should be able to run with your bait, and they can take long runs, so give other boats plenty of space during your sturgeon fishing charters in BC.
+The fish should be able to run with your bait, and they can take long runs, so give other boats plenty of space during your white sturgeon charter in BC.

 This inspection in the Sturgeon hunting process may take up to 10 minutes, and setting your hook too early is a common mistake when fishing.
 Once you feel a steady pull, take up your rod and point it towards the water.
 Pick up any slack line and firmly set the hook.